rgibson2/pychell_rvs/README.rst

 user_model_options
 ******************

-This dictionary contains both necessary entries to get things going, and optional entries which have default settings the user may wish to overwrite.
+This dictionary contains both required entries to get things going, and optional entries which have default settings the user may wish to override.

 REQUIRED
 ########

-- instrument : The spectrogrpah the data was taken with.
+- instrument : The spectrograph the data was taken with.
 Must be in the supported instruments - iSHELL, PARVI, CHIRON, NIRSPEC. (str).
 - data_input_path : The data input path.
 All spectra must be stored in this single directory. (str)
 - filelist : The text file containing the files (one per line) to be used in this run.
 This file must be stored in data_input_path.
 Order is not important (str).
 - output_path : The output path to store the run in.
 A single directory is created per run. (str).